CTSRD-CHERI/cheribsd-getting-started/src/morello-issues/README.md

   Currently, there is no workaround for this issue and it is likely to occur with the HDMI transmitter issue described above.

-- The ZFS port is unstable with pure-capability kernels.
-While it does support creation of file systems it hangs while mounting a ZFS root file system either as a module or compiled in to the kernel.
-In general it is lightly tested and should be used with caution.

-- We have witnessed one apparent deadlock in ZFS during an install.
-  Dozens of other installs have completed without issue so this is not common.

 ## Issues with older firmware

 The following issues affected users of older firmware revisions: